Aevi-Daudi/Neo-Retropad-Hotkeys/README.md

 There are 2 Overlay choices (not including the original):

-- neo-retropad-hotkeys-bottom: my first version with save state buttons on the bottom
+- neo-retropad-hotkeys-bottom: my first version with save state buttons on the bottom (no longer updating)
-- neo-retropad-hotkeys-top: updated version with save state buttons on top
+- neo-retropad-hotkeys-top: updated version with save state buttons on top (current version)

 ------------------------------------